City Of Miami Cemetery

 You just have to have a cemetery.
 There’s really no getting around it, if you’re investigating the undead, the supernatural and the creepy, sooner or later you’re going to stumble unto a cemetery.
-There are simple rules in the parapsychology game, Indian Burial grounds are always cursed; hotels might as well have a turnstile for ghost; if it’s more than 50 years old you’re bound to find something ectoplasmic festering in its bones; if it was once a battlefield you better put on your rain slicker because you’re going to get slimed; and, if there’s a cemetery on the map, you will find something nasty lurking within its gates.
+There are simple rules in the parapsychology game, Indian Burial grounds are always cursed; hotels might as well have a turnstile for ghosts; if it’s more than 50 years old you’re bound to find something ectoplasmic festering in its bones; if it was once a battlefield you better put on your rain slicker because you’re going to get slimed; and, if there’s a cemetery on the map, you will find something nasty lurking within its gates.
+Like hauntings at Miami Cemetery.

 Cemeteries as a whole have always been bound to the ethereal and otherworldly.
 There very designs and much of their customs and idiosyncrasies are directly linked to the supernatural.
 They are havens and cabinets of curiosity for superstitions and bizarre rituals… most meant to keep the forces of darkness are bay, or at least preoccupied.